 Class teachers, supported by the Senior Leadership Team, will make termly, summative assessments of progress of all pupils.
-They will identify any pupil making less than expected progress.
+They will identify any pupil making less than expected progress

-Where pupils' progress is significantly slower than that of their peers or fails to make adequate rates of progress despite high quality teaching and targeted interventions for specific areas of difficulty, it may be that the child has SEN.
+• Where pupils' progress is significantly slower than that of their peers or fails to make adequate rates of progress despite high quality teaching and targeted interventions for specific areas of difficulty, it may be that the pupil has SEND.

 Class teachers will constantly make formative assessments of progress and attainment.
-Through this ongoing informal assessment will identify pupil's who are falling behind their age-related peer or have concerns.
+Through this ongoing informal assessment will identify pupil's who are falling behind their age-related peer or have concerns and/or are presenting with heightened (anxiety led) behaviour, which communicates an unmet need.

 The purpose of identification is to work out what action is to be taken building on the strengths of the pupil and targeting specific areas of concern.
-Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. Other exceptions are listed below on the next page.
+Slow progress, low attainment and heightened behaviour do not necessarily mean that a pupil has SEND and should not automatically lead to a pupil being recorded as having SEND.
+Other exceptions are listed below.